pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - You probably already have a way of finding out the RGB values of a colour
 - Maybe you use an application like Photoshop, which may also give you an 'eyedropper' to pick colours from your screen
-- You can also Google 'RGB colour picker' and it will bring one up
+- You can also just Google 'RGB colour picker' and it will bring one up
-- Plenty of ways to find colours
+- Plenty of ways to find the RGB values for colours

 ---

 ## Hexadecimal colours

-- You might notice in many color selectors you see colour values displayed as a set of letters and numbers after a hash, like  `#12FF08`.
+- You might notice in many color selectors you see colour values displayed as a set of letters and numbers after a hash sign, like  `#12FF08`.
-- This is called the _hexadecimal_ representation of the colour and you can use it in your code too if you want, as in
+- This is called the _hexadecimal_ representation of the colour and you can use it in your code too if you want, as in:

-`background('#00FF00');` sets a pure green background
+`background("#00FF00");` sets a pure green background

+- Note how the hexadecimal code is __inside double quotes__, that's important

 ---